-County Clerk Totals the equalized assessed value for each taxing district.
+- County Clerk Totals the equalized assessed value for each taxing district.
 Taxing Body Prepares tentative budget.
 (Dates differ based on type of taxing district.)
-2 Publishes notice of public hearing; puts tentative budget on public display 30 days before public hearing.
-3 Holds public hearing.
-4 Passes budget with changes in form of ordinances.
-5 Publishes levy and holds public hearing.
-6 Publishes Truth-in-Taxation publication and, if required, holds public hearing.
-7 Gives certificate of levy to county clerk by the last Tuesday in December.
+Publishes notice of public hearing; puts tentative budget on public display 30 days before public hearing.
+Holds public hearing.
+Holds public hearing.
+Passes budget with changes in form of ordinances.
+Publishes levy and holds public hearing.
+Publishes Truth-in-Taxation publication and, if required, holds public hearing.
+Gives certificate of levy to county clerk by the last Tuesday in December.
 County Clerk Calculates tax rates for each combination of taxing districts.
-2 Extends taxes on equalized assessed value and enters in collector's books.
-3 Delivers collector's books to county treasurer by December 31.
-County Treasurer (serves as the county collector) 1 Prepares and mails tax bills by May 1.
-2 Collects first installments for real estate by June 1.
-3 Distributes tax money proportionately to taxing districts as tax money is collected.
+Extends taxes on equalized assessed value and enters in collector's books.
+Delivers collector's books to county treasurer by December 31.
+County Treasurer (serves as the county collector) Prepares and mails tax bills by May 1.
+Collects first installments for real estate by June 1.
+Distributes tax money proportionately to taxing districts as tax money is collected.
 Collects second installment for real estate by September 1.
-5 Prepares delinquent tax list and sends notice of application for judgment and sale of a lien on real estate due to non-payment of taxes.
-Circuit Court Pronounces judgment for sale of a lien on real estate due to nonpayment of taxes and rules on tax objections.
-County Clerk and Treasurer

-Administers sale of lien on real estate due to nonpayment of taxes.
+Prepares delinquent tax list and sends notice of application for judgment and sale of a lien on real estate due to non-payment of taxes.
+Circuit Court Pronounces judgment for sale of a lien on real estate due to nonpayment of taxes and rules on tax objections. and Treasurer Administers sale of lien on real estate due to nonpayment of taxes.
+For counties using accelerated hilling, estimated hill is mailed by January 31; first installment due by March 1 (or date